LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 ### Introduction

 IEC 60870-5-104 (commonly referred to as IEC 104) is a widely adopted communication protocol used in SCADA (Supervisory Control and Data Acquisition) systems for real-time/remote data exchange in critical infrastructure sectors such as power grids, water treatment, and industrial automation.
-Supported by major PLC and RTU manufacturers including Siemens, ABB, Mitsubishi Electric, and Altus Sistemas de Automação, IEC 104 plays a vital role in enabling remote monitoring and control across geographically distributed systems.
+Supported by major PLC and RTU manufacturers including Siemens, ABB, Mitsubishi Electric, and Altus Sistemas de Automação, IEC 104 plays a vital role in enabling remote monitoring and control across geographically distributed OT systems.

 This project aims to develop a cross-platform Python-based virtual PLC and RTU simulator that complies with the IEC 60870-5-104 standard.
 The purpose is to offer an educational and prototyping tool that allows users—particularly academic researchers and automation developers—to emulate and test control systems across different layers of an operational technology (OT) environment.
 As illustrated in the system architecture diagram (below), the simulator supports the creation and interaction of components spanning from Level 0 (physical field devices and sensors) up to Level 2/3 (control center and operations management zones).

 ![](doc/img/s_03.png)

 This article presents the implementation of the virtual PLC simulator with IEC 104 communication capability.
-It begins with a brief overview of the IEC 104 protocol, followed by a detailed explanation of the simulator's modular design—covering the communication module, IEC data storage, electrical signal simulation links, and the ladder logic/structured text algorithm engine.
-Finally, practical examples will demonstrate how users can apply the simulator to model real-world OT systems in a fully virtual environment.
+It begins with a brief overview of the IEC 104 protocol, followed by a detailed explanation of the simulator's modular design—covering the communication module, IED data storage, device memory management, electrical signal simulation links, and the ladder logic/structured text algorithm engine.
+Finally, a practical example will demonstrate how users can apply the simulator to model real-world OT systems in a fully virtual environment.